REVIEW: No Tomorrow (Point de lendemain) by Vivant Denon

 The whole art here is to stage a scene… without naming names, or parts, or detailing the acts taking place.
 Yet it is all perfectly lucid, even precise.

-When Picasso paints the fractured face of a woman—noses, eyes, and mouth-halves all more or less there and relatively proportional, but also wrong—he is not painting “a woman,” but using the trope of “painting a woman” to paint something else entirely, or rather several things:
+paints the fractured face of a woman — noses, eyes, and mouth-halves all more or less there and relatively proportional, but also wrong — he is not painting “a woman,” but using the trope of “painting a woman” to paint something else entirely, or rather several things:

 - the impression that seeing this woman makes on you;

 - the way that you yourself make meaning out of color and line to form “a woman” in your mind’s eye;

 - the way you take on something of the woman you make, the other — your own “becoming-woman,” as Deleuze & Guattari might’ve said.

 This process of forcing the consumer-of-art’s unconscious to carry the heavy part of the creative load is at play always in the novella.

 Here’s Denon, forcing you to become the narrator even as, in this same pithy sentence, he turns the plot over on you:

 I felt that a blindfold had just been lifted from my eyes, and I didn’t even see the new one with which it was replaced.